plotly/dash-labs/docs/DOCUMENTATION.md

     return dff
 ```

-Here is an example of an app that uses this plugin to create a DataTable that supports serverside paging, sorting, and filtering.
+Here is an example of an app that uses this plugin to create a `DataTable` that supports serverside paging, sorting, and filtering.

-Note that the DataFrame that is input to the DataTable is first filtered using a Dropdown on the `sex` colulumn of the dataset.
+Note that the DataFrame that is input to the DataTable is first filtered using a Dropdown on the `sex` column of the dataset.
 This is an example of how plugins can support integration with the external logic of a callback.

 [demos/datatable_component_plugin.py](./demos/datatable_component_plugin.py)